 Satisfactory Academic Progress is assessed at the end of each semester.
-If a student fails to meet standards at the end of one term, they are granted one warning semester of additional eligibility.
-At the end of that term, their progress will be reviewed again.
-If they do not meet the standards, they are no longer eligible for financial aid.
+If a student fails to meet standards at the end of one term, he/she is granted one warning semester of additional eligibility.
+At the end of that term, his/her progress will be reviewed again.
+If the student does not meet the standards, he/she is no longer eligible for financial aid.